Government of Lesotho

 Corporate Social Responsibility

 Frazer Solar incorporates CSR activities across all aspects of its operations and Lesotho was no exception.
 First and foremost was the inclusion in the project of an initiative to eliminate the use of dirty, dangerous, dim and expensive paraffin and candles as the main source of lighting for the entire country, some 350,000 homes.
-This was to be achieved by Frazer Solar donating, distributing and delivering a solar lantern with inbuilt mobile phone charger to every non-electrified household in Lesotho, free of charge.
+This was to be achieved by Frazer Solar distributing and delivering a solar lantern with inbuilt mobile phone charger to every non-electrified household in Lesotho, free of charge to the recipient.

 In addition, Managing Director Robert Frazer who was based in Lesotho for the duration of the development, participated in weekly aid distributions which over the course of 2017 and 2018 saw food, clothing and blankets delivered to 20,000 families across the country.
 A selection of photos is shown below.